 Since this is a ski area in the winter, there are many hotels and accomodations right near the lifts

 The price for a lift ticket is between 30-40 euros.
 The price for one shuttle lift is seven euros.

 Go to Mountain Spirit for any bike needs and also to coordinate the shuttle for Joux Plane

 What You Need to Know for Mountain Biking in France

 Where can you mountain bike in France?

 France (thanks to the Alps) has steep and high mountains that provide some of the best MTB terrain.
-In addition to that, France has spent a great deal of time developing their chairlift systems so that they can be used for mountain biking in the summer.
+In addition to that, France has spent a great deal of time developing their chairlift systems so that they can be used for riding in the summer, when the trails are as dry as if you were mountain biking in Croatia.
 These two things combined mean well-maintained trails with easy access on awesome terrain.

 Is mountain biking popular in France?